product-jam-2026/course/README.md

 classmates and the course staff.
 You can do that on the [discussion forum for the course](https://github.com/product-jam-2026/course/discussions).

-### Office Hours

-If you need help with any of the course materials, you can attend office hours.
-Office hours are held before class on wednesdays or online via Google Meet, by emailing the course staff to schedule.

 ## Assignments

 - All technical assignments will be